-193 GBEP SP: Sustain and restore native species populations.
-1 4 LMR 194 GBEP WSQ: Reduce Non-point source (NPS) pollutant loads.
-1 4 ENV FLOW 195 GBEP WSQ: Maintain the capacity and integrity of municipal sanitary sewer collection systems to eliminate sewage bypasses the unauthorized overflows.
-1 4 ENV FLOW 196 GBEP WSQ: Eliminate pollution problems from poorly operated sewage treatment plants and promote regionalization of small wastewater treatment plants, including publicly owned treatment works.
-1 4 ENV FLOW 197 GBEP WSQ: Eliminate harm from produced brine discharges.
-1 4 ENV FLOW 198 GBEP PH: Minimize the risk of waterborne illnesses resulting from contact recreation.
-1 4 нн 199 GBEP PH: Maximize safe access for contact recreation.
+WSQ: Eliminate pollution problems from poorly operated sewage 196 GBEP treatment plants and promote regionalization of small wastewater 1 4 ENV FLOW treatment plants, including publicly owned treatment works.
+197 GBEP WSQ: Eliminate harm from produced brine discharges.
+1 4 ENV FLOW 198 GBEP PH: Minimize risk of waterborne illnesses from contact recreation.
+1 4 НН 199 GBEP PH: Maximize safe access for contact recreation.
 1 4 НН 200 GBEP PH: Reduce oyster-reef closures.
 2 LMR 201 GBEP PH: Reduce the concentration of toxins in key species of concern.
-1 2 LMR 202 GBEP PH: Reduce human-health risk resulting from consumption of seafood contaminated with toxic substances.
-1 НН 203 GBEP PS: Create a sense of public ownership and shared responsibility for all cultural components of the community including the public, industry and the government.
-1 4 RES SOC 204 GBEP PA: Obtain information to develop and evaluate Estuary Program communication efforts.
-1 EDU 205 GBEP PA: Facilitate broad public involvement in Estuary policy, management, and implementation.
-1 2 EDU

-206 GBEP ES: Ensure that stakeholders receive the knowledge necessary to act on estuary priorities in ways that benefit the bay and the entire community.
-1 4 EDU 207 GBEP EP: Increase participation of local government in Estuary Program initiatives.
-1 4 EDU 208 GBEP EP: Increase the number or partners actively involved in the Estuary Program initiatives.
-1 4 EDU 209 GBEP MR: Supply the council and its members with the information and assessments they need to protect and manage the resources of the Galveston Bay ecosystem.
-1 5 МММ 210 GBEP MR: Provide the Water and Sediment Quality Committee with the information they need to achieve the goals of the Plan for which they are responsible.
-1 5 МММ 211 GBEP MR: Achieve a complete understanding of the Galveston Bay ecosystem.
-1 2 3 4 5 LME
+1 2 LMR 202 PH: Reduce human-health risk resulting from consumption of 1 НН 202 GBEP GBEP seafood contaminated with toxic substances.
+1 пп PS: Create a sense of public ownership and shared responsibility for 203 all cultural components of the community including the public, 4 RES SOC industry and the government.
+204 GBEP GBEP PA: Obtain information to develop and evaluate Estuary Program 1 EDU 204 communication efforts.
+T LDO 205 PA: Facilitate broad public involvement in Estuary policy, 1 2 EDU 205 GBEP management, and implementation.
+1 2 200 ES: Ensure that stakeholders receive the knowledge necessary to act 206 on estuary priorities in ways that benefit the bay and the entire 4 4 EDU community.
+207 GBEP EP: Increase participation of local government in Estuary Program 1 4 EDU 207 ODEI initiatives. - 200 208 GBEP EP: Increase the number or partners actively involved in the Estuary 1 4 EDU Program initiatives. - GBEP MR: Supply the council and its members with the information and ммм 209 assessments they need to protect and manage the resources of the 1 5 Galveston Bay ecosystem.
+GBEP MR: Provide the Water and Sediment Quality Committee with the 1 210 information they need to achieve the goals of the Plan for which 5 MMM they are responsible.
+211 GBEP MR: Achieve a complete understanding of the Galveston Bay 1 2 3 4 5 LME ecosystem.